awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 1. Create and activate a new file gateway on an Amazon EC2 host\.
 For more information, see [Deploying a file gateway on an Amazon EC2 host](ec2-gateway-file.md)\.

 1. Create a new file share on the EC2 gateway you created\.
-For more information, see [Creating a file share](GettingStartedCreateFileShare.md)\.
+For more information, see [Create a file share](https://docs.aws.amazon.com/filegateway/latest/files3/GettingStartedCreateFileShare.html)\.

 1. Mount your file share on your client and map it to the S3 bucket that contains the data that you want to recover\.
-For more information, see [Using your file share](getting-started-use-fileshare.md)\.
+For more information, see [Mount and use your file share](https://docs.aws.amazon.com/filegateway/latest/files3/getting-started-use-fileshare.html)\.